 - TurboTax (instructions)

-Credit Karma unfortunately does not support uploading your Form 8949, so you will have to manually enter the lines from your form into their tool.
+Credit Karma and H&R Block unfortunately do not support uploading your Form 8949, so you will have to manually enter the lines from your form into their tool.